2 Days in Olympic National Park: A Guide for First-Timers

 Washington State’s Olympic Peninsula is wild, green, and untouched.
 With pristine pine forests and groves of trees covered in drooping yellow-green moss, it’s a place waiting to be explored.

-Located under a couple of hours’ drive from Seattle, it’s the perfect excuse to get out of the city and back into nature.
+Located under a couple hours’ drive from Seattle, it’s the perfect excuse to get out of the city and back into nature.
 2 Days in Olympic National Park is all you need to see the highlights but I’m not promising you won’t want to stay longer.

 Most of the Olympic Peninsula is home to the Olympic National Park and the Olympic National Forest, both have so many things to do during all seasons.